 Registration.
-Registration and schedule adjustment are conducted in accordance with the schedule and procedure set forth in the Registration and Scheduling Bulletin issued each semester.
-Students are required to follow these procedures and guidelines to be assured of proper registration.
 Students are to register for sequence and number of credit hours required within the curriculum for each semester.
-The number of semester hours for students on academic sanction will be fifteen (15) hours and for students with honor roll status the number of semester hours may be increased by three (3) hours.
-Currently enrolled students are required to register in October for the upcoming spring semester and in April for the upcoming fall semester.
+Currently enrolled students are required to register in October for the upcoming spring semester and in March for the upcoming fall semester.